 (2) state-based public policy and advocacy, both at no cost to the fellows.

-The selection of fellows for 2023 will be through a competitive process using this application and related documents electronically submitted by applicants by the deadline, Tuesday, February 28, 2023, by 12:00 Midnight.
-Finalists will be interviewed via videoconference and two fellows will be selected.
-If the finalists selected cannot accept the fellowship for any reason, the next highest ranked fellow will be offered the position.
+The selection of a Fellow for 2024 will be through a competitive process, The application deadline was Monday, February 19, 2024, at 12:00 Midnight EST. Finalists will be interviewed via videoconference and a Fellow will be selected.
+If the finalist selected cannot accept the fellowship for any reason, the next highest ranked fellow will be offered the position.

 2022 Breece Fellow